tidiane-camaret/contextual_rl_zero_shot/README.md

     * [ ] Make it runnable via slurm jobs using submitit (issues with argparse)
 * [ ] Implement evaluation pipelines (hydra, submitit)
 * [ ] Standardize and document experiments
+* [X] Implement DDQN for explicit context, no context and JRPL
+* [ ] Implement DDPG for explicit context, no context and JRPL
-* [ ] Implement DDQN for explicit context, no context and JRPL
+* [ ] Implement PPO for explicit context, no context and JRPL
 * [ ] Implement Context is everyting and EPI baselines
-* [ ] Implement PPO for explicit context, no context and JRPL

 # Previous experiments